Abdul1013/janco/README.md

-Janco — AI-powered cleaning service platform for African Homes.
-Built with React Native, FastAPI, Supabase, and OpenCV. 🚀 Clean spaces, happy faces.

----

 # 🧼 Co-Janitors.ng

 **Co-Janitors.ng** is a modern, AI-powered janitorial services platform that delivers on-demand and subscription-based cleaning services to residential and commercial spaces across Nigeria — starting with Ibadan, and expanding to Abuja, Lagos, and beyond.
+🚀 Clean spaces, happy faces.

 > Built for speed, scalability, and service excellence.